 This essay is part of a series exploring the concept of Integrated Law, a new service category in the legal industry that addresses a key challenge facing in-house counsel: Complex Legal Work at Scale.
-Today, we look at complexity in the legal industry: the myth behind it that has misdirected innovation efforts, its three flavours and how it is increasing in our industry.
+Today, we look at complexity in the legal industry: the myth behind it that has misdirected innovation efforts, its three flavors and how it is increasing in our industry.

 Lawyers are undoubtedly masters of complexity.
 As we saw in our previous essay, as the business world has evolved, so too has the legal industry.
 As companies became more internally complicated and faced a more externally complex environment, the legal solutions available to them developed to handle this.